 Velvety tree ants eat honeydew, nectar, and insects.
 They tend small insects, like aphids, because they produce honeydew.
 It is common to see velvety tree ant workers moving around in lines or trails on the trunks of trees.
 They often use tree limbs and branches to enter homes and other structures.

 When they move indoors, velvety tree ants often make their nests inside wall voids.
 The workers often build paper-like nests inside the wall voids.
-They also hollow out sheetrock and foam insulation for nesting and passages.
+They also hollow out Sheetrock and foam insulation for nesting and passages.
 If they find damp, decaying wood, they hollow it out to nest inside.

-Parts of House Likely to be attacked by Little and Large Black Ants
+Exterminators Find Parts of House Likely to be attacked by Little and Large Black Ants